-The most trendy five-star hotel right now is definitely The Silo.
+The trendiest five-star hotel right now is definitely The Silo.
 Located in the V&A Waterfront neighbourhood, this luxury option is built into the sixth floor of the historic grain silo that was recently reimagined as Zeitz Museum of Contemporary Art Africa (MOCAA) (more on this later).
 As their website says, “The Silo Hotel is a celebration of art, style, architecture and design.”

 Another luxurious option is the Tintswalo Atlantic, Cape Town’s only hotel located in Table Mountain National Park.
 After a devastating fire in 2015, the hotel was redesigned and rebuilt.
 Today it drips with even more elegance than ever.

-For the LGBT jetsetter who loves his roof-top terraces and jacuzzis, book a room at Cape Heritage Hotel.
+For the LGBTQ+ jetsetter who loves his roof-top terraces and jacuzzis, book a room at Cape Heritage Hotel.
 The 18th-century boutique space has 19 rooms, each uniquely decorated and sporting all your modern conveniences, such as satellite TV.

 Cape Town’s best restaurants